Meet The Team

 As a current high school teacher in a low income neighborhood, my students are not starting on that same playing field, and that’s an opportunity gap.

-I am currently in my 8th year teaching English at The O’Farrell High School, one of the highest achieving schools in San Diego, in one of the lowest income, highest crime neighborhoods in the county.
+I am currently in my 9th year teaching English at The O’Farrell High School, one of the highest achieving schools in San Diego, in one of the lowest income, highest crime neighborhoods in the county.
 When I started, there was just a freshman class and we worked to build the high school, brick by brick.
 I ran the English Department for 6 years, and currently teach an AVID elective.
 I have previously run student government, yearbook, the school newspaper, literary magazine, international summer trips, and the Varsity cheer squad.
 In summary, I’ve gotten to know these students and this community at the deepest level.
-My AP test scores rival national averages every year, and our high school state test scores are competitive with affluent community schools like La Jolla High and Scripps Ranch.
+My AP test scores rival national averages every year, and our high school state test scores are competitive with more affluent community schools like La Jolla High and Scripps Ranch.

 My vision for this nonprofit came when our first graduating class was applying to colleges.
 I noticed our top students, 4.0+ GPAs, intending to apply to a small sample size of schools, not nearly matching their academic prowess.
 After countless conversations, the problem became clear- they had saved enough for, or their families could afford, just a few applications.
 The sacrifices made to even get that far were daunting.
 There just wasn’t enough money for students to apply to anything besides schools with large acceptance rates.